Waiting times for asylum cases

 Applicants with residence or asylum in another country

-If you have already been granted asylum or residence in another country, we usually process your case within six months.
+If you have already been granted asylum or residence in another country, we usually process your case within nine months.
 These cases are not covered by the Dublin Regulation, but are normally processed in the same way as a Dublin case.

 Waiting times may change